dave20012/xrp-bloomberg-terminal/README.md

    Adjust `--entry` and `--exit` to reflect your risk tolerance.
 The script prints both the strategy and buy‑and‑hold cumulative returns.

+### XRPL account inspector
+- Use the **XRPL Account Intelligence** panel to review balances, trustlines, open offers, and the most recent transactions for any classic address.
+- Paste a classic address (or include a destination tag in `r...:123` format).
+X-addresses are detected and rejected until offline-safe conversion is available.
+- Set `XRPL_INSPECT_ACCOUNT` in your `.env` to pre-load an address at launch.

 ## Deployment (Railway)
 1. Push this repo to your Git provider and connect it to Railway (or push directly via Railway CLI).
 2. **Provision Redis as a separate service**: use the built-in Redis plugin (Dashboard → Plugins → Redis).
 Railway gives you `REDIS_URL` automatically—no custom Dockerfile is required.
 Avoid pointing this repo at a Redis service with a start command such as `docker-entrypoint.sh redis-server`; this image is Python-based and does not ship the Redis entrypoint, so the container will crash with `docker-entrypoint.sh: not found`.
 If you truly need a self-hosted Redis container, create a new Railway service that uses the official `redis:7-alpine` image and a simple start command like `redis-server --save 60 1 --dir $RAILWAY_VOLUME_MOUNT_PATH`.